How to Choose The Right Software Development Partner?

-One of the main blockers stopping companies from reaching their goals in 2022 is an inability to scale resources.
+A significant blocker stopping ambitious FinTech companies from reaching their goals is an inability to scale resources quickly and effectively.
 Competition for talent is at an all-time high.
 The shortage of developers in particular is one of the most common bottlenecks for global market players.
-In fact, the leaders of Fortune 500 companies view the talent shortage as the number one threat to business.
-This is according to a Fortune 500 CEO survey.
+In fact, Fortune 500 leaders view ‘talent shortage’ as the number one threat to their business.
+This is according to a Fortune 500 CEO survey 2022.
+This figure was further backed up in 2023 when the 2023 ManpowerGroup Talent Shortage Study found that 75% of employers worldwide were struggling to find the talent they need.
 The desire, ambition and innovation is there.
 But organizations are being held back because they can’t build the team and software capabilities that are required to drive growth.

 Competition is even more intense amongst funded start-ups.
 According to Robert Half’s Demand for Tech Talent report, more than half (54%) of start-up businesses who have secured private equity or venture capital funding in the past 12 months invested capital in tech recruitment.
-It’s no surprise then that software development outsourcing is expected to grow by 70% by 2023.
-(Talent shortage is just one reason that companies are choosing to outsource, discover some of the other reasons here.)
+It’s no surprise then that the number of companies outsourcing software development projects was projected to grow by 70% in 2024

 1. Develop Clarity Around What You’re Building And Your Needs